School/Prompt Engineering/Advanced Prompting

 Mistake 5: Not Iterating

-Many people take the first output and give up if it's not perfect.
-AI conversations are iterative.
+Many people take the first output and give up if it is not perfect.
+This is like quitting a negotiation after the first offer.

 First prompt: [Get initial output]